 Proposals for major residential developments or specialist elderly accommodation must be assessed against the capacity of existing healthcare facilities through engagement with the relevant Integrated Care Board ICB (formally Clinical Commissioning Groups - CCGs).
-Where it is demonstrated that existing facilities do not have capacity to accommodate patients from new development and that the development will result in an unacceptable impact on these existing local facilities, then a proportionate financial contribution will be sought and agreed through engagement with the ICS.
+Where it is demonstrated that existing facilities do not have capacity to accommodate patients from new development and that the development will result in an unacceptable impact on these existing local facilities, then a proportionate financial contribution or on-site provision will be sought and agreed through engagement with the ICS.
 In the first instance, any infrastructure contributions will be sought for expanding the capacity of existing services in the relevant Primary Care Network and secured through planning obligations.

-Existing healthcare infrastructure will be protected unless it can be clearly demonstrated that its loss would not have an adverse impact on healthcare delivery, such as where a GP practice is relocating to new premises serving the same community.
+Existing healthcare infrastructure will be protected unless it can be clearly demonstrated that its loss would not have an adverse impact on healthcare delivery, such as where a GP practice is relocating to new premises serving the same community, or where an NHS estate reorganisation programme is needed to ensure the continued delivery of public services and related infrastructure.

 New facilities should be well served by public transport infrastructure and good access via legible walking and cycling routes.
 Where possible, new facilities should be located in local centres.
 Support will be given for co-location of compatible community services on one site.